yeehaa123/yeehaa.io/output/yeehaa/the-case-for-ecosystem-architecture.md

 ---
 title: The Case for Ecosystem Architecture
 author: Yeehaa
+excerpt: The fragmentation of the internet gives rise to ecosystem architecture—a practice that integrates decentralized and regenerative design for vibrant, healthy systems and sees opportunities in fragmentation.
+summary: The article argues that the fragmentation of the internet parallels physical space and presents an opportunity for a new practice called ecosystem architecture.
+This practice, influenced by various disciplines, focuses on decentralized and regenerative design to create healthier, vibrant ecosystems.
+  It moves beyond sustainability to revitalize systems and communities, viewing the internet's fragments as seeds for a promising future rather than waste.
+tags:
+  - internet
+  - design
+  - future
+  - change
 series: Align The Misaligned
-summary: The article discusses the fragmentation of the internet and the corresponding need to rethink how we interact with these fragments.
-It introduces the concept of 'ecosystem architecture,' inspired by biology's ecosystems but extending to contemporary artistic, societal, and business contexts.
-The author argues that, unlike natural ecosystems, human-designed ecosystems require intentional and open-ended nurturing.
-Drawing from varied disciplines, the article positions ecosystem architecture at the intersection of decentralization and regenerative design.
-Regenerative design aims not just for sustainability but for renewing and revitalizing systems.
-The fragmented internet, therefore, is seen as holding potential for a vibrant future rather than being a lost paradise.
-tags:
-  - internet fragmentation
-  - ecosystem architecture
-  - regenerative design
-  - decentralization
-  - innovation
+checksum: 26eb144367e1f5dac3f5c430ff012096
+draft: false
-createdAt: 2024-06-08T13:42:22.636Z
+createdAt: 2024-06-08T14:58:55.080Z
-updatedAt: 2024-06-08T13:42:22.636Z
+updatedAt: 2024-06-08T15:04:11.652Z
+publishedAt: 2024-06-08T15:04:11.652Z
 ---

 # The Case for Ecosystem Architecture